wix-incubator/wix-ui-tpa/src/components/Card/README.md

 ## Card
+**Attention: The current API will be deprecated in the next major version.
+Please use the `upgrade` prop in order to adapt to the new API.
+For the new API see the [NewCard](../NewCard/NewCard.tsx) documentation**

 An implementation of an Card for TPAs,
 The TPA implementation provides few extendable theme properties with the ability to override the base properties as well,